 The USA PATRIOT Act requires financial institutions, including the Fund, to adopt certain policies and programs to prevent money-laundering activities, including procedures to verify the identity of customers opening new accounts.
 As requested on the Application, you should supply your full name, date of birth, social security number and permanent street address.
 Mailing addresses containing a P.O.
 Box will not be accepted.
 This information will assist the Fund in verifying your identity.
-Until such verification is made, the Fund may temporarily limit additional share purchases.
-In addition, the Fund may limit additional share purchases or close an account if it is unable to verify a shareholder's identity.
+Until such verification is made, the Fund may temporarily limit additional share purchases or close an account if it is unable to verify a shareholder's identity.
 As required by law, the Fund may employ various procedures, such as comparing the information to fraud databases or requesting additional information or documentation from you, to ensure that the information supplied by you is correct.